Sanford Bishop: 2006

 He won reelection to an eighth term with 68% of the vote.

 2008

 Bishop won reelection to a ninth term with 69% of the vote.

 2010

 Bishop won reelection to a tenth term against Republican State Representative Mike Keown, 51%–49%, the closest margin of his career.
 In a year where the Democrats lost the majority in the House, The New York Times wrote that Bishop's reelection odds seemed slim because he was an "incumbent in an anti-Washington year", because he was a black man in a majority white district (49% White, 47% Black), and because of a scholarship scandal at his nonprofit.

 2012

 After redistricting, the 2nd district became a black-majority district.
 Notably, it added most of Macon, previously the heart of the 8th district.
 Bishop was heavily favored in the general election as a result.
-He defeated Republican John House with 63% of the vote.
+He defeated Republican John House with 63% of the vote, winning an eleventh term in Congress.

+2014

+Bishop ran for a twelfth term and defeated Republican Greg Duke in the general election, winning 59.1% of the vote.

+2016

+Bishop ran for a thirteenth term and defeated Republican Greg Duke for a second time in the general election, this time winning 61.2% of the vote.

+2018

+Bishop ran for a fourteenth term and defeated Republican Herman West Jr. in the general election, winning 59.6% of the vote.

+2020

+Bishop ran for a fifteenth term and defeated Republican Don Cole in the general election, winning 59.1% of the vote.

+2022

+Bishop ran for a sixteenth term and defeated Republican Chris West in the general election, winning 55% of the vote.

+2024

+Bishop ran for a seventeenth term and defeated Republican Wayne Johnson in the general election, winning 56.3% of the vote.